MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

-We are still going to use a custom test command handler with a dynamic configuration, but the setup looks slightly different:
+We are still going to use a custom test command and a delegate handler, but the setup looks slightly different:

 ```cs
 private Action<ICommandPipelineBuilder> configurePipeline = pipeline => pipeline.UseDefault();